Adaptive Cut Selection in Mixed-Integer Linear Programming: Related Work

 Recently, the intersection of mixed-integer programming and machine learning has received a lot of attention, specifically when it comes to branching, see \cite{balcan2018learning, gasse2019exact, nair2020solving} for examples.
 To the best of our knowledge, however, there are currently only four publications on the intersection of cut selection and machine learning.
 Firstly, \cite{balcan2021sample} shows how cut selection parameter spaces can be partitioned into regions, such that the highest ranking cut is invariant to parameter changes within the regions.
 These results are extended to the class of Chv\`{a}tal-Gomory cuts applied at the root, with a sample complexity guarantee of learning cut selection parameters w.r.t. the resultant branch and bound tree size.
 Secondly, \cite{tang2020reinforcement} presents a reinforcement learning approach using evolutionary strategies for ranking Gomory cuts via neural networks.
 They show that their method outperforms standard measures, e.g. max violation, and generalises to larger problem sizes within the same class.
 Thirdly, \cite{baltean2019scoring} train a neural network to rank linear cuts by expected objective value improvement when applied to a semi-definite relaxation.
 Their experiments show that substantial computational time can be saved when using their approximation, and that the gap after each cut selection round is very similar to that found when using the true objective value improvement.
 Most recently, \cite{huang2021learning} proposes a multiple instance learning approach for cut selection.
 They learn a scoring function parameterised as a neural network, which takes as input an aggregated feature vector over a bag of cuts.
 Their features are mostly composed of measures normally used to score cuts, e.g. norm violation.
 Cross entropy loss is used to train their network by labelling the bags of cuts before training starts.

 Our contribution to the literature is three-fold.
-First, we provide motivation for instance dependent cut selection by proving the existence of a family of parametric MILPs together with an infinite amount of family-wide valid cuts.
+First, we provide motivation for instance-dependent cut selection by proving the existence of a family of parametric MILPs together with an infinite amount of family-wide valid cuts.
 Some of these cuts can induce integer optimal solutions directly after being applied, while others fail to do so even if an infinite amount are applied.
 Using a basic cut selection strategy and a pure cutting plane approach, we show that any finite grid search of the cut selector's parameter space, will miss all parameter values, which select integer optimal inducing cuts in an infinite amount of our instances.
 An interactive version of this constructive proof is provided in Mathematica\textsuperscript{ \textregistered} \cite{Mathematica}, and instance creation algorithms are provided using SCIP's Python API \cite{scip8,pyscipopt}.
-Second, we introduce a RL framework for learning instance dependent cut selection rules, and present results on learning parameters to SCIP's default cut selection rule \cite{achterberg2007constraint} over the data set MIPLIB 2017 \cite{miplib}.
-Third and finally, we implemented a new cut selector plugin, which is available in SCIP 8.0 \cite{scip8}, and enables users to include their own cut selection algorithms in the larger MILP solving process.
+Second, we introduce a RL framework for learning instance-dependent cut selection rules, and present results on learning parameters to SCIP's default cut selection rule \cite{achterberg2007constraint} over MIPLIB 2017 \cite{miplib} and a neural network verification data set \cite{nair2020solving}.
+Third and finally, we implemented a new cut selector plugin, which is available from SCIP 8.0 \cite{scip8}, and enables users to include their own cut selection algorithms in the larger MILP solving process.